Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: RELATED WORK

 \subsection{Rule-based Planning}

 Rule-based planning methods represent a foundational paradigm for AD trajectory generation.
-These approaches rely on translating explicit traffic rules, handcrafted safety heuristics, and fixed operational boundaries into deterministic decision logic \cite{huang2023gameformer, dauner2023pdm}.
+These approaches rely on translating explicit traffic rules, handcrafted safety heuristics, and fixed operational boundaries into deterministic decision logic \cite{dauner2023pdm, caesar2023nuplan}.
 Their chief advantage is high stability and predictability in structured scenarios, where they ensure trajectory legality and basic collision avoidance by strictly adhering to predefined constraints, such as fixed safety buffers or speed limits \cite{li2025spatio}.
 However, the efficacy of rule-based methods is fundamentally constrained by their inherent rigidity.
 This rigidity creates a critical trade-off, making them ill-suited for balancing safety with stylized driving demands.
-First, their reliance on static, handcrafted parameters prevents adaptation to heterogeneous user preferences (e.g., aggressive vs. conservative profiles), as the fixed safety weights cannot be dynamically adjusted to individual driving styles \cite{zhang2023diffusiontraj}.
+First, their reliance on static, handcrafted parameters prevents adaptation to heterogeneous user preferences (e.g., aggressive vs. conservative profiles), as the fixed safety weights cannot be dynamically adjusted to individual driving styles \cite{dauner2023pdm, caesar2023nuplan}.
 Second, this same inflexibility leads to poor performance in complex, unstructured environments.
-The fixed rules often result in sub-optimal, bi-modal failures: they either enforce over-conservative behaviors that compromise comfort or create safety gaps when failing to account for nuanced, dynamic interactions with other agents \cite{zhang2024styledrive}.
+The fixed rules often result in over-conservative behaviors that compromise comfort or fail to account for nuanced dynamic interactions with other agents \cite{huang2023gameformer}.
 Consequently, while rule-based methods provide a baseline for safety, they lack the adaptive flexibility required to co-optimize safety constraints with personalized, context-aware driving styles.